 - 16 ounces vegan chocolate chips

-- In the bowl of a stand mixer (if you do not have a stand mixer you could use a hand mixer) add 4 1/2 cups of the sugar, the corn syrup, water, vegetable shortening, and peppermint extract.
+- In the bowl of a stand mixer (if you do not have a stand mixer, you could use a hand mixer), add 4 1/2 cups of the sugar, corn syrup, water, vegetable shortening, and peppermint extract.
 Beat until just combined.

-- When the dough is frozen remove it from the freezer, unwrap it and cut into 1/4-inch slices.
-Turn the roll slightly with each cut so the round shape is maintained.
+- When the dough is frozen, remove it from the freezer, unwrap it and cut it into 1/4-inch slices.
+Turn the roll slightly with each cut, so the round shape is maintained.